Inter Milan’s 10 best transfers of all time

-Samir Handanovic has nearly been with Inter for a decade, and even though the club may have had changing fortunes in that time, his excellence in goal has been one of the constants.
+Samir Handanovic has been with Inter for a decade, and even though the club may have had changing fortunes in that time, his excellence in goal was one of the constants.

-Handanovic has been named in the Serie A Team of the Season on three occasions and the Serie A Goalkeeper of the Year on four occasions.
+Handanovic was named in the Serie A Team of the Season on three occasions and was the Serie A Goalkeeper of the Year on four occasions.

 In 2021 he won his first Serie A title with the club.